 You can visit the Watercress Creek Olive and Limes farm where you can purchase fresh produce at the farmgate stall and even buy a picnic pack to enjoy in the olive grove!

-Enjoy a craft beer, gourmet ice cream or delicious meal…
+Enjoy a craft beer and a delicious meal…

 Take a stroll down the Top of Town

 The Top of Town precinct is a stretch of Brisbane Street right in the heart of Ipswich that has an entire strip of spectacular heritage buildings.
 It is bordered by Ellenborough and Waghorn streets.
 A mix of independently owned and family-run shops, businesses and cafes have opened in the area in recent years.